masnagam/mirakc/docs/config.md

   * Stop streaming if no TS packet comes from the tuner for the time limit
 * disabled (optional)
   * Disable the tuner
+* decoded (optional)
+  * PES packets are decoded by the tuner command

 Command template variables: